In This Article

 Fannie Mae projects single-family mortgage originations will reach $2.32 trillion in 2026, up from $1.85 trillion in 2025.
 Refinance share is expected to climb from 26% to 35%.
 That volume increase hits every lender at the same time.
-The ones running digital-first operations will absorb it.
-The ones still dependent on manual workflows will buckle.
+The ones running digital-first operations on a productized stack will absorb it.
+The ones still dependent on manual workflows or hand-built integrations will buckle.
+Access Business Technologies operates Microsoft 365 tenants and the MortgageWorkSpace platform for more than 750 financial institutions, and the difference between firms that scale and firms that stall is the operating model under the technology.

 Why a Digital Mortgage Experience Is Now Mandatory